MicrosoftDocs/appcenter-docs/docs/distribution/codepush/rn-api-ref.md

     The following list represents the available options and their defaults:

   - **delayInHours** *(Number)* - Specifies the minimum time in hours that the app will wait after the latest rollback before attempting to reinstall the same rolled-back package.
+Cannot be less than `1`.
 Defaults to `24`.

   - **maxRetryAttempts** *(Number)* - Specifies the maximum number of retry attempts that the app can make before it stops trying.
 Cannot be less than `1`.
 Defaults to `1`.